 Make sure you don't have any duplicate or empty headers.

 Make sure the first column in your spreadsheet contains your project's unique identifier—either

 userId, or both (as the first two columns).

 Make sure there is only one column labeled "email" and that the email addresses in that column are valid.

-Misspelled and malformatted emails (for example,
+User records with misspelled and malformatted emails (for example,

 The file size limit for CSV uploads is 2GB.